jordi2224/DroneOs/README.md

 ##License

-This softaware is free for modification, distribution and use but WITHOUT ANY WARRANTY and shall be used for Good and not Evil.
+This software is free for modification, distribution and use but WITHOUT ANY WARRANTY and shall be used for Good and not Evil.